Best Camping Lanterns and Camping Lights of 2024/25

 One thing to note about any solar charging lantern is that solar panels have specific condition requirements for charging.
 Of the negative reviews we found, many customers had unrealistic expectations of what solar charging is capable of doing.
 In our Best Solar Panels review, we dive into the science behind how panels work.
 Ultimately, the best way to charge your panel is with continuous, uninterrupted sunlight.

-If you were hoping to charge your lantern while backpacking through a forest, this isn't the lantern for you; solar panels cannot charge in those conditions.
+If you were hoping to charge your lantern while backpacking through a forest, this isn't the lantern for you; solar panels require you to stay in the same space for a while.
 If you are looking for a basecamp light, a campsite light, or a backyard lantern — conditions where you can ensure continuous uninterrupted charging — then this lantern will be a great choice.

 Light Output: 75-lumen max